Get

 Vestibular disease is characterized by sudden and somewhat drastic disorientation in cats, and this could be the cause of your cat’s head bobbing.
 Common signs are falling or leaning to one side, head tilting or bobbing, and often, nausea and vomiting.
 The condition is caused by an abnormality in the inner ear of your cat, the vestibular apparatus, which is responsible for balance and coordination.
 The exact cause of this condition is not yet fully understood, and diagnosis is based on clinical signs.

 The condition typically comes on suddenly and can occur in cats of any age.
-While there is no specific medical treatment, your vet will most likely prescribe antibiotics or anti-fungal medication, as there is likely an infection of some kind in the inner ear.
+While there is no specific medical treatment, a vet will most likely prescribe antibiotics or anti-fungal medication, as there is likely an infection of some kind in the inner ear.
 The condition is not long-lasting and usually resolves itself within a few days.

 Final Thoughts